-Table Of Contents Report of Independent Registered Public Accounting Firm 5 Financial Statements Statements of Net Assets Available for Benefits 6 Statements of Changes in Net Assets Available for Benefits 7 Notes to Financial Statements 8 Supplemental Schedule Schedule H, Line 4i - Schedule of Assets (Held at End of Year) 16
+Table Of Contents Report of Independent Registered Public Accounting Firm 5 Financial Statements Statements of Net Assets Available for Benefits 6 Statements of Changes in Net Assets Available for Benefits 7 Notes to Financial Statements 8 Supplemental Schedule Schedule H, Line 4i - Schedule of Assets (Held at End of Year) 14

-The Plan Administrator

-Herman Miller, Inc. Profit Sharing and 401(k) Plan
+The Plan Administrator Herman Miller, Inc. Profit Sharing and 401(k) Plan Zeeland, Michigan

-Zeeland, Michigan

-We have audited the accompanying statements of net assets available for benefits of Herman Miller, Inc. Profit Sharing and 401(k) Plan as of December 31, 2011 and 2010, and the related statements of changes in net assets available for benefits for the year ended December 31, 2011 and the period from May 30, 2010 to December 31, 2010.
+We have audited the accompanying statements of net assets available for benefits of Herman Miller, Inc. Profit Sharing and 401(k) Plan as of December 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years ended December 31, 2012 and 2011.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.